pdebuyl/fortran_hash_table/README.md

 `dictionary_m` consists of a single Fortran file.
 You can just drop `src/dictionary_m.f90` in your Fortran project.

+The code requires Fortran 2008 support.
+For gfortran, we have tested version 6.3 and 7.2.

 ## Coverage

 If you read this page from the "GitHub pages" website, you can access the coverage data